pootsbook/crossingtherubicon/README.md

-# crossingtheruby.com
+# Crossing the Rubicon

-Personal blog on Jekyll.
+Personal blog on Jekyll; hosted with GitHub Pages and available at [crossingtheruby.com](http://crossingtheruby.com).